stefaneng/redux-socket.io-boilerplate/README.md

 # partyq
 partyq

+## Commands
+  - `npm test` runs tests once
+  - `npm run test:watch` runs tests when files change

 ## Layout
   - [test](test/) contains chai tests for partyq.
 Tests are written in ES6 using the babel compiler.
 Checkout the various test commands in [`package.json`](package.json)
+    - [test/learning](test/learning) various non-application tests.
+Used to experiment with a new API or get comformable with the testing framework.

 ## Packages